 General admission ticket prices for access to Edge are in line with its competitors:

-*Be aware that an additional US$ 10 fee will be charged if visiting during sunset time slots.
+*Be aware that an additional $ 10 fee will be charged if visiting during sunset time slots.

-This is to deter every single person visiting at the best time of day and we think it’s worth paying the extra 10 bucks.
+This is to deter every single person in New York visiting at the best time of day and we think it’s worth paying the extra 10 bucks.

 There are options to pay more for champagne admission but unless it’s a special occasion, we’d say go for general admission and buy a glass of champers if you feel like it!